cyclus/cyclus4fco/README.md

     - time conversion factor, using `%time:`
     - power conversion factor, using `%power:`

- - the second part list each information that will be written in the XLS file, each line need to be formatted as:
+ - the second part lists each information that will be written in the XLS file, each line needs to be formatted as:
    `sheetX.xml:COL:INTEL:FAC_A1,FAC_A2,...:FAC_B1,FAC_B2,...:COM_1,COM_2,...:NUC_1,NUC_2...`,
-   where X need to be replaced with the sheet number.
-CAL by a column name (A,B,...
+   where X needs to be replaced with the sheet number, CAL by a column name (A,B,...
 AZ ...), INTEL by the information to recover, `time` for the timestep list, `power` for the power timeserie, `trans` for transaction, and `inv` for the inventory.

    When requesting power or time, facilities/commodities/nuclides information are not use.
 When requesting inventory only the first FAC_A and NUC are read as a list a facilities and a list of nuclides, respectively.
 When requestion transaction, the FAC_A list